10 Sport: Football

 Network 10 in 2007 broadcast its first football broadcast with the Sydney FC v LA Galaxy exhibition match.
 The match was broadcast on the main channel nationally in a three-hour special presentation.
 In 2017, Ten entered a two-year deal becoming the FTA broadcaster of the A-League and Socceroos matches.
 27 matches played on Saturday Nights were simulcasted from Fox Sports on 10 Drama along with five finals matches and Socceroos matches over the two-year period.
 Fox on One was a three-hour programming block produced by Fox Sports for Network 10 each Saturday night on 10 Drama.
 It included Back Page Live followed by the live broadcast of the Saturday Night A-League match.

 In 2021, Network 10 returned broadcasting football acquiring full broadcast rights become the home of Australian Football in a five-year deal.
 One A-League match each Saturday night will be broadcast on the main channel along with one W-League match each Sunday on 10 Drama.
 All A-League and W-League finals will also be broadcast live and free on FTA.
 All remainder matches will be streamed on Paramount+.
 A separate four-year deal was also struck with Football Australia with all Socceroos and Matildas matches to be broadcast on FTA along with for the first time, the FFA Cup Final.
 Other FFA Cup matches will be streamed on Paramount+.
 Other content also acquired which will be shown on Network 10 platforms including Under 23 friendlies, Youth national team home matches along with AFC competitions.
 10 and Paramount+ also became the official broadcaster of the FA Cup.

+In May 2026, The A-Leagues are staying on Network 10 and Paramount+ for a further three years.
+One Isuzu UTE A-League Men’s match per week will be broadcast live and free-to-air on Network 10, with marquee games broadcast on Network 10’s primary channel, 10.
+With all matches broadcast live on Paramount+.

+All Ninja A-League Women’s matches will be available live on Paramount+, with every game also broadcast live and free on 10 Streaming.
+The partnership also includes ten women’s matches shown live and free-to-air on 10 Drama each season, including the Grand Final.